rico0-dotcom/breach-ai-flood-scenarios/README.md

 ### Heterogeneous return-period coverage

-Different return periods cover different subsets of breach locations, so cross-return-period comparisons are interpreted as sensitivity analyses rather than a balanced panel.
+Different return periods cover different subsets of breach locations, so cross-return-period comparisons are interpreted as sensitivity analyses.
 ### Synthetic probabilities are model outputs

 The generated transition probabilities should not be interpreted as calibrated real-world probabilities of simultaneous breach failure.